40 Years: The Greatest Hits

-40 Years: The Greatest Hits is a greatest hits album by English new wave band Spandau Ballet, released in 2020.
+40 Years: The Greatest Hits is a greatest hits album by the English new wave band Spandau Ballet, released in 2020.
 The collection includes every song issued as a single by the band to that point, although the original recording of "Instinction" from the 1982 Diamond album was chosen over the hit remix by Trevor Horn.

 Their 1990 recording of "The Boxer" made its debut here.
 Other tracks from their first five albums were also included along with several mixes of their hits that were released as 12-inch singles.

 Background

 The one song on the collection that had not been released before was a cover of Simon and Garfunkel's "The Boxer".
 After their 1989 album Heart Like a Sky and its four singles performed poorly in the UK, the band decided to record a song under the pretense of beginning to work on a new album in order to receive a payment from their record company.
 Lead guitarist and songwriter Gary Kemp was not interested in coming up with new material, so they chose to record "The Boxer".
 (Note: "The last time we'd been in a studio together had been just after coming off of the Heart Like a Sky tour, and was a gruelling experience that we'd all chosen to forget.
 I'd been in no mood to write another Spandau album and Dagger knew it ...
 Dagger was rightly worried that we'd not do another album together ever again, and, hoping for the best but planning for the worst, he called to tell me that if we went into the studio we'd trigger a payment from CBS for the advance on the next album.
 I suggested we find a song to cover rather than face each other in a musical confrontation of personal interests.")
 Lead singer Tony Hadley thought the song was a bad choice for them and "hated" their recording.
 (Note: "We worked on the track with a new producer, Michael Kamen.
 He was a good producer, but I couldn't come to terms with the track.
 It seemed an unlikely song for Spandau Ballet to cover.
 In the end, I hated our version.
 It felt as if we were trying to be something we weren't.
 Although I was never a big fan of the song, I could see it suited Simon and Garfunkel.
 It didn't suit us.")
 In his 2009 autobiography I Know This Much: From Soho to Spandau, Kemp wrote, "The final product was, not surprisingly, bland, with nothing about it that might suddenly reverse Spandau's limp exit from grace."